 Puerto Rico belongs to the U.S., and the U.S. government can make different laws for territories than it does for States.
 States have rights under the constitution that territories do not.
-Pedro Pierluisi, Puerto Rico’s Resident Commissioner, explains, ” From a constitutional perspective, Puerto Rico belongs to the United States.
+Pedro Pierluisi, Puerto Rico’s Resident Commissioner from 2009 to 2017, explained, ” From a constitutional perspective, Puerto Rico belongs to the United States.
 The federal government has almost absolute power over Puerto Rico.”

-Some people believe that Puerto Rico “is not a mere territory,” as the current governor of the Island puts it.
+Some people believe that Puerto Rico “is not a mere territory,” as former governor Alejandro Garcia Padilla put it.
 This idea of a different relationship between the United States and Puerto Rico is often called “commonwealth” or “enhanced commonwealth.”
 While the idea has been imagined in a variety of different ways over time, it can broadly be described as a mixture of statehood and independence, with some elements of both.
 However, all three branches of the United States government have repeatedly rejected this idea for Constitutional and practical reasons, and confirmed that Puerto Rico is in fact a territory.

 “Commonwealth” is part of the official name of Puerto Rico, as it is part of the official name of states like Kentucky and Maryland.
 In all these cases, the word has no legal meaning.
 The relationship of the Commonwealth of Kentucky with the United States is in no way different from the relationship of the state of Tennessee with the United States.
 The relationship of the Commonwealth of Puerto Rico with the United States is in no way different from that of other unincorporated territories.

 Puerto Rico has held multiple votes on its political status, and in two cases this “enhanced commonwealth” option has won the vote.
-Each time, Congress rejected the idea.
+Both times, Congress rejected the idea.
 Rep. George Miller (D-CA) explained, in 1998, “It was turned down overwhelming[ly] on a bipartisan basis.
 It was something called ‘enhanced commonwealth.’
 It was sort of a make-believe status of commonwealth. ”

 Rep. Don Young (R-AK) said in 1994, “The people were presented a mythical commonwealth option which proposed significant changes to the current relationship between Puerto Rico and the United States.”
 Read more statements on the subject.